 I used them on a pair of hot pink satin espadrilles, and there was absolutely no discoloration or damage.
 However, some dyes may leak, so if you must go ahead with the “procedure”, test it on a small, non visible area first!

 If you prefer, there are professional stretching sprays that you can buy such as Shoekeeper shoe stretcher or any of the ones referenced to in the slider, below.
 Easier to use, as it sprays from a bottle.

-If you want a quick, mess-free fix to make your too small shoes bigger, all you need is a heavy pair of socks (the tighter the shoe, the heavier the socks!) and a hot hair blow dryer.
+How to stretch shoes with a blow dryer?
+Well, if you want a quick, mess-free fix on how to make shoes bigger and stretch out your shoes & heels, all you need is a heavy pair of socks (the tighter the shoe, the heavier the socks!) and a hot hair blow dryer.
 We use this method as so:

 - Put on yer socks, followed by your shoes

 - With your blow dryer on the hottest setting, blast it towards the tight areas of your shoes.
 Not too close, though

 - Move your feet & wiggle your toes to stretch out the tightest areas, while blow drying on hot

 - Walk around in the shoes, at least until the shoes cool down